thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 3. Deploy `Keycloak` simply as a container (that's the reason why not scale to zero (stateful))
 4. Configure the `Keycloak` realm json file based on the web-app url and create realm.
 5. Deploy `articles` microservice is defined as `local cluster` here, we need to know the `namespace`. ([details are related to Knative](https://github.com/knative/serving/issues/7450))
-6. Deploy `web-api` with needed `Keycloak` and articles urls as environment variables.
+6. Deploy `web-api` with the needed `Keycloak` and articles urls as environment variables.
 7. Reconfigure `web-app` with the needed `Keycloak` and web-api urls as environment variables.

 For the executon to the bash script are following variables relevant: